How to Save a Webpage as a PDF File on Mac and Windows

 IronPDF is easy to use but it’s even easier to install.
 There are a couple of ways you can do it:

 In Visual Studio, in Solution Explorer, right-click References, and then click Manage NuGet Packages.
-Hit browse and search ‘IronPDF,’ and install the latest version.
+Hit browse and search for ‘IronPDF,’ and install the latest version.
 If you see this, it’s working:

 You can also go to Tools -> NuGet Package Manager -> Packet Manager Console, and enter the following line in the Package Manager Tab: